Tanamo-Inc/Concentration/README.md

-# concentration
+# Concentration Project from Stanford University.
-Developing IOS 11 APPs with Swift
+Developing Concentration Game in CS193p Stanford with Swift and Xcode 11